QuickDrop: Efficient Federated Unlearning by Integrated Dataset Distillation: Introduction

-A naive way to unlearn particular samples is to retrain the model from scratch while omitting these samples.
-As the model and data size increase, complete retraining quickly becomes prohibitively expensive regarding the time and compute resources required.
-A more effective approach is to use \ac{SGA} on the samples being unlearned, \ie, optimizing in the direction that maximizes the loss function~\citep{wu2022federated}.
-However, since \ac{SGA} updates the entire model, it also deteriorates the model performance on the remaining samples.
-Hence, this approach typically utilizes a recovery phase, which retrains on the remaining samples for a few rounds to restore performance.
-While this method is more efficient than full retraining, the unlearning and recovery phases are still computationally demanding when dealing with a large volume of training data.
+A naive method involves retraining the model from scratch, excluding target samples.
+This triggers many new training rounds, forcing clients to recompute gradients on the remaining data.
+Therefore, retraining is prohibitively expensive, with respect to the time and compute resources required.
+Alternatively, some methods store gradients from original \ac{FL} training for \textit{downstream unlearning}~\cite{liu2021federaser}.
+However, the linear scaling of storage costs with the number of clients and \ac{FL} rounds leads to significant overhead.
+A more effective approach uses \textit{\ac{SGA}} on target samples~\cite{wu2022federated}, optimizing in the direction that maximizes the loss function.
+However, this approach updates the entire model, causing performance deterioration of the remaining samples.
+A subsequent recovery phase is necessary, involving model retraining with the remaining samples for a few rounds.
+While \sga is more efficient than full retraining, it remains computationally demanding, requiring clients to recompute numerous gradients for unlearning and recovery.
+Thus, existing \ac{FU} approaches are inefficient and incur high costs for either gradient storage or recomputation.